jmesnil/jmesnil.net/_posts/2012-04-12-zack-arias-fuji-x-pro-1-review.md

 <figcaption>[Photography By Zack Arias][zackarias]</figcaption>
 </figure>

-The Fuji X-Pro 1 is tempting to resist...
+The Fuji X-Pro 1 is a tempting camera...

 [zackarias]: http://zackarias.com/